An appraisal report is inspection leading to an opinion of value.

-An inspection is a third-party investigation of the accessible structure and appliances of a house, from the roof to the bottom.
+An inspection is a third-party investigation of the available structure and electrical and mechanical systems of a property, from the roof to the bottom.

-Location and construction costs are also a priority in an appraisal.
+Location and construction prices are also important in an appraisal.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.